ARKANSAS

 (1840 - 1873), Little Rock

 Adjacent to Fort Little Rock.
 Originally composed of over 25 buildings.
-The Confederates took over the site in 1861, and tried to destroy it in 1863 as they fled the advancing Union army.
-It was rebuilt after the war.
+The Confederates took over the site in 1861, and tried to destroy it in September 1863 as they fled the advancing Union army.
+Ordnance operations were then ultimately transferred to Tyler, Texas.
+The Little Rock Arsenal was rebuilt after the war.
 Merged with Little Rock Barracks in 1873.
-The last remaining structure is now the Arkansas Museum of Science and History (since 1927).
-Admission fee.
+The last remaining structure was once the home of the Arkansas Museum of Science and History from 1942 - 1997.
+Now home of the MacArthur Museum of Arkansas Military History since 2001.
+See also Seizing the U.S. Arsenal at Little Rock from The Capitol Guards

 Fort Steele